MohTecGames/TwitchGames/ChatBotVRM/README.txt

 [ 2.
 AI ENGINE SETTINGS ]
 -------------------------------------------------------------------------
-?api_type=TYPE -> Select engine: 'google' (Default), 'local', 'server', 'online' ?model=NAME    -> The specific AI model to use (e.g., llama3.2:3b).
+?api_type=TYPE -> Select engine: 'google' (Default), 'local', 'remote' ?model=NAME    -> The specific AI model ID (e.g., gemma3n:e2b).
 ?ctx=12000     -> The context window size (memory) for the AI.

 [ 3.
 CONNECTION SETTINGS ]
 -------------------------------------------------------------------------
-?url=URL       -> (Local Mode) The endpoint for your Ollama API.
+?url=URL       -> (Local/Remote) The endpoint for your API (e.g., 192.168.1.5:11434).
-?server_url=U  -> (Server Mode) Your custom backend API URL.
-?online_url=U  -> (Online Mode) Your external API endpoint.
-?online_key=K  -> (Online Mode) Your API Bearer Token/Key.
+?key=YOUR_KEY  -> (Google Mode) Your Gemini API Key.

 --------------------------------------------------------------------------
 [ IMPORTANT NOTES ]
 --------------------------------------------------------------------------
+* MIXED CONTENT WARNING (CRITICAL): If you host this on GitHub Pages (HTTPS), your remote API URL MUST also use HTTPS.
+Browsers will BLOCK any connection from an HTTPS site to an HTTP address.
+  (Exception: 'localhost' or '127.0.0.1' is always allowed).

+* PRIORITY STATE LOGIC: The bot uses a priority system.
+Proactive conversations (the 40-second timer) will now correctly interrupt idle animations, ensuring the bot doesn't "dance through" its scheduled speaking time.

+* ERROR RESILIENCE: The bot is designed to not "lock up" on network failures.
+If a connection attempt fails (e.g., a timeout), the cooldown is bypassed so the bot can attempt to reconnect immediately.

-* OBS TRANSPARENCY: Ensure "Allow Transparency" is ENABLED in the OBS Browser Source properties, or the background will appear black.
+* OBS TRANSPARENCY: Ensure "Allow Transparency" is ENABLED in the OBS Browser Source properties.
-* AI LIMITS: The system is hardcoded to force the AI to keep replies under 40 words to ensure fast, readable chat interaction.

 * ASSET PATHS: Ensure your folders are named exactly /VRM/ and /VRMA/ relative to the HTML file.
-* GOOGLE API: To use the default Google mode, you must insert your Gemini API key directly into the script's GOOGLE_KEY variable.

 ==========================================================================